 In conventional western theology an attempt is made to know God by thought; to make statements about divinity.
 In esoterism this effort is abandoned and replaced by a union with God directly.
 As a species we must realise that our hearts are our most significant organs and that they alone hint at the path to enlightenment.

 In today’s western culture the eye has replaced the ear as the favoured sense organ.
 We are now more a visual culture and less an auditory one.
 In this shift, something vital was lost: for while the eye objectifies our world as something outside us, the ear embraces our environment within us.
 When we take a picture we merely capture an image; when we hear music we take in its essence and make it part of ourselves.
 This sound alignment is infinite whereas our sight is finite.

 This shift away from a LUNAR towards a SOLAR civilisation meant that we forgot the intuitive and embraced the rational—we went from an oral to a written culture.
 Most of the drama on this planet is a result of humanity being out of balance.

 Above: the universal method of communication favoured by Thoth.
-The divine is always speaking to us in symbolic language.

 The star tetrahedron or Sri Yantra has been known since ancient times as the Merkaba, the divine light vehicle used by ascended masters to connect with higher realms.
 All advanced races use this harmonic to communicate between dimensions.
 As the Star of David it speaks to the inseparable relationship between complementary halves—the positive and the negative, the manifest and the unmanifest and the light and the darkness.
 This balance is reflected in the human heart.